forvaidya/public-key-automation/README.md

 ## Race Condition
 There is a possibility that 2 or more process of this script are running and latest run will win.
 To avoid this a lock object can be created in some backend like S3, mySQL, DynamoDB etc (just like terraform)

+## Possible Automation
+A workflow can be developed such that a user commits SSH public key in github and opens a PR.
+Administrator approves or disapproves PR and keys will be available on master branch and will grant an access

+For offboarding - develop a workflow which can remove ssh public keys from github master (main) branch